Bleiburg repatriations: Commemorations

 With the transition to democracy in the 1980s and 1990s, the interest in revealing information about the Bleiburg repatriations grew.
 In May 1994, an International Symposium for Investigation of the Bleiburg Tragedy was held in both Zagreb and Bleiburg, where several authors discussed the deaths at Bleiburg and estimated them to be in the tens of thousands.
 This was later published by Školska knjiga as Od Bleiburga do naših dana.

 The Republic of Croatia, by an act of the Croatian Parliament in 1995, started to officially commemorate the victims at Bleiburg, at a time when Franjo Tuđman and the Croatian Democratic Union (HDZ) were in power.
-More recently, as commemorative events became less of a political event, the radicals were largely marginalized and the focus of the commemoration turned to the actual victims of the repatriations.
+Supporting commemorative events at Bleiburg was seen as a concession to radical nationalists, who would previously prefer that location as it was out of reach of former Yugoslav authorities.
+More recently, the commemorations became less of a political event, as the radicals were largely marginalized and the focus of the events turned to the actual victims of the repatriations.
 Many top-ranking politicians and Catholic and Muslim clerics visit the Bleiburg site annually.
 Prime Minister Ivica Račan visited the site in 2002.
 Prime Minister Ivo Sanader visited the site in 2004.
 For the 60th anniversary commemorations in 2005 a large crowd was in attendance, with speeches by Croatian parliamentary speaker Vladimir Šeks and head of the Muslim Community of Croatia, Mufti Ševko Omerbašić.
 In 2007, a new altar was installed at the site and was inaugurated by Cardinal Josip Bozanić before some 10,000 people.

 In 2004, a memorial park was built in Teharje, Slovenia, where an annual ceremony in remembrance of post-World War II victims is held.
 In 2007, Slovenia's government announced plans to make the Tezno trench a memorial park and cemetery.
 In 2008, the Croatian and Slovenian governments reached an agreement of cooperation on organizing military cemeteries, similar to earlier agreements which Slovenia reached with Italy and Germany.
 Croatia's Prime Minister, Zoran Milanović, visited Bleiburg in September 2008.
 He stated that all victims had the right to a fair trial, and that his motive was not political.